LNWPOR/HamsterRushVR/README.md

 # Hamster Rush VR

-An endless running game application about hamster with Leap Motion Controller in Virtual Reality
+An endless running game application about hamster with Leap Motion Controller in Virtual Reality with TrinusVR

 ## Getting Started